thirumurthis/Learnings/hoppscotch_shc/hoppscotch_blog_notes.md

+This article shows how to deploy Hoppscotch community version in Docker KinD (Kubernetes in Docker) cluster to use for local development.

-During REST API development was exploring tools opensource tools similar to Postman and came accross the Hoppscotch.
+The reason for this article is was working on REST API development and to test was exploring if there are any opensource tools similar to Postman and came accross the Hoppscotch.

-Hoppscotch provides lots of options it has both community and enterprise offering.
-In this article, have deployed the community version.
-Used for local development, this article details the configuration and commands necessary to deploy hoppscotch in KinD cluster.
-To access the Hoppscotch frontend we use Apisix Ingress and cert-manager, with self-signed certs we can access the UI using https url from browser.
+Hoppscotch has an UI to accessing and test REST API endpoint, they offer both enterprise offering and free community version.
+In this article, have explained how to deployed the community version in KinD cluster with helm chart and access using self-singed certificate so we can access using https URL.
+Had used Apisix Ingress along with cert-manager components deployed to the KinD cluster.

-With the Hoppscotch deployed API running in localhost and in internet can be accessed.
-Note, since the Hoppscotch container in local docker can't acccess the localhost API running on the host machine, we had to install the Hoppscotch browser extension and configure the localhost url in the extension, with this we can see how to access the endpoint running in host machine.

-This article is with reference to the documentation provided in [Hoppscotch website](https://docs.hoppscotch.io/documentation/self-host/helm-chart-deployment/digital-ocean).
+After deploying in local has shown the output snapshot were we can access the locally running application running on the host machine.
+Note, to acess the API endpoint running on the local we need to install the Hoppscotch browser extensions, but if the API endpoint is hosted in internet or accessible over the network then the extension is not required.

+This article is inspired by the Hoppscotch Digital Ocean deployment documentation.
+In this article have used cert-manager and Apisix Ingress.

 Pre-requisites:
-  - Docker (Using Docker Daemon community version runnning in WSL2)
+— Docker (Used Docker Daemon community version runnning in WSL2) — KinD CLI
-  - KinD CLI
-  - Kubectl CLI
+— Kubectl CLI
-  - Helm CLI
+— Helm CLI
-  - Git CLI
+— Git CLI

 ### Deploy the KinD Cluster